 See the city from a new angle: the waters of San Francisco Bay.
 Spend a few hours or a whole day taking in the sights and the rich wildlife with a paddle in your hand and friends by your side.

 Experience the nightlife in the City by the Bay

 From cocktail lounges and gay bars to dance clubs and dive establishments, San Francisco offers endless nightlife choices.
 Just pick a street.
-Polk, Chestnut, Fillmore, Haight, or Union?
+Polk, Chestnut, Columbus, Fillmore, Valencia, Haight, or Union?
 Get ready, Set, Go!

 The San Francisco Zoo and Gardens

 Spend a day experiencing this historic treasure with 1,000 endangered and rescued animals representing 250 species on view in 100 acres of lovely, peaceful gardens nestled against the Pacific Ocean.
 Their mission is to connect visitors with wildlife, inspire caring for nature and advance conservation action.

 Catch a ferry from Pier 33 and take a guided tour of “The Rock.”
 America’s most infamous federal penitentiary once held notorious gangsters Al “Scarface” Capone and Mickey Cohen, and officials still boast that no prisoner ever escaped its walls.
 A visit to the island includes a tour of the cell house where visitors can see where the prisoners lived, and do not forget to take in the unrivalled view of San Francisco while you are there.

 Stroll along the waterfront - often compared to the French Riviera – enjoy a cup of coffee or your favorite wine in an open-air cafe, or browse the many art galleries of this charming city.
 It is easy to reach by ferry, car, or even by bicycle if you are feeling adventurous.
 There is countless opportunities for scenic walks, all day dining and water activities.